rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-auth.md

 ## How to view an authorization

-To view an authorization by application in the DSM, access the list of applications through **Grid Menu > DevOps Secret Manager > Applications > Authorization by application.**
+To view an authorization by application in the DSM, access the list of applications through **Grid Menu &gt; DevOps Secret Manager &gt; Applications &gt; Authorization by application.**

 In the list, identify the application and authorization you want to view.
 To do this, follow the steps below: